Shri Mataji

 Tirelessly travelling thousands of miles around the globe from remote villages to cities and metropolises, selflessly sharing her unique discovery of true spiritual enlightenment through the experience of self-realization with millions of people, revolutionizing social change based on inner transformation - all these and many more such precious moments provide a glimpse into Shri Mataji’s lifelong engagement dedicated to the wellbeing of humanity.

-Nirmala Shrivastava, known by the honorific title Shri Mataji Nirmala Devi, was born on the 21st of March 1923 in Chhindwara, India.
+Nirmala Srivastava, known by the honorific title Shri Mataji Nirmala Devi, was born on the 21st of March 1923 in Chhindwara, India.
 She was born into a Christian family, and her parents, Prasad and Cornelia Salve, chose the name Nirmala, which means “immaculate”.
 Her father, a lawyer and a scholar fluent in 14 languages, translated the Qur´an into Hindi.
 Her mother was the first woman in India to receive an honors degree in mathematics.

 From a very young age Shri Mataji was engaged in the world around her.
 Whilst her parents were actively involved in the struggle for independence in India, Shri Mataji, as a young child, took responsibility for the household.
 Mahatma Gandhi, whose ashram she frequently visited at an early age, recognized in her a spiritual prodigy.
 He would often consult her on the daily prayers held there.
 Her school friends would also look to her for advice and support.